UA-Online/style-guide/_entries/free.md

 ---
 # free

-M&R custom is to use “free” only for items with value (a mug, a thermos), and not for items with no price value (a brochure download, an information kit).
+Marketing custom is to use “free” only for items with value (a mug, a thermos), and not for items with no price value (a brochure download, an information kit).